maltaweel/ImageComparison/READ.md

 network_output/:

-This contains the network output files, maing network.shp and the point.shp files.
+This contains the network output files, mainly network.shp and the point.shp files.
 This also contains the network.csv file, a csv version.
 The files are for link simiarlity value for all the images (231) compared (network files) and also the nodes summed centrality values (points.shp).

 output/: